BlockClusterApp/webapp/README.md

 2. Pushing to ` staging ` branch will push the code to ` staging.blockcluster.io `
 3. Pushing to ` master ` branch will push the code to ` app.blockcluster.io `

+## CI/CD Pipeline
+[ONLY MASTER branch] Once a pull request is opened, everything is taken care by itself.
+If you want the PR to be automatically merged after all tests, then add the label ' Ready for merge ' to the PR.

 ## Git usage guidelines
 1. Don't rebase.
 Just merge
 2. Any new feature you build should be on a separate branch.
 Eg say ` feature-1 `